 “Because it’s like my asking you, what’s it like to be a human?
 Could you answer that?”

 “Uhh . . .
 I could tell you what it’s like to be me.
 Sort of.”

-“Which reminds me,” said Rhonda.
-“Ursula and I are going to Sacramento on Wednesday for the anti-bear-hunt rally.
-You two are welcome to come along.”
+“Ursula and I are going to Sacramento on Wednesday for the anti-bear-hunt rally,” said Rhonda one fine day.
+“You two are welcome to come along.”

-“I have to work,” added Jimmy.
-“Besides, how are you going to stop people from shooting bears when they’re shooting other people with such stunning regularity?”
+“Which means I’m busy.
+I have to go to work.
+Besides, how are you going to stop people from shooting bears when they’re shooting other people with such stunning regularity?”

-“Oh, yeah, what’s that?” somebody asked.
+“Oh, yeah, what’s that?”
+I said.